 2. The Best Trackers Have Functional, Intuitive Apps or Receivers.

-Great trackers make it easy to keep tabs on your cat.
-Whether in the form of a phone app or a standalone handheld module, the receiver should be straightforward and easy to use.
+Great trackers make it easy to monitor your cat.
+Whether a phone app or a standalone handheld module, the receiver should be straightforward and easy to use.

 The trackers we tested earned extra points for systems that included night lights, behavior change alerts, and other fun features, but some in-app features are indispensable.